High in protein and nitrogen fixing, clover is a great benefit on farm, but it can be a difficult species to manage.

 - High in dry matter (around 15t DM/ha), so suitable for silage

 - Suitable for a variety of regions and soils

 - High yielding – 12t DM/ha/year over three years.

 White clover has a high nutritional value and is very palatable even when it’s flowering.

-Large varieties are recommended for cutting and grazing, medium for dual purpose and small for sheep and for building fertility.
+- Large varieties are recommended for cutting, medium for dual purpose and small for grazing sheep and for building fertility

 What should I be cautious of when sowing clover?